Frequently Asked Questions

 Do I need a visa?

-While this will depend on the location of your program, most immersions and all CVC placements require a visa.
+Yes - however the requirements will depend on the location of your programme.
 We will provide you with advice on how to obtain visas and the costs involved.
 Where you are required to make additional applications once in-country, our partners will help you with this process.

 Will I be met at the airport?